vovavasylyna/homepage/content/stalinka.md

 Most of bathroom furniture is ordered and delivered

 **Apr 26, 2024**<br>
 Preparing old parquet for transportation to storage while the apartment is under renovation.
-The plan is to restore the it and install it back
+The plan is to restore and install it back

 ![parquet](/parquet.jpg)